 One area drawing the gaze of privacy vigilantes worldwide was that for systems scanning human traits, such as AI for emotion recognition or biometric categorization, those with something to hide felt that the Act was more about legitimizing intrusive AI rather than banning it.

 On, June 22, the day aThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.